Huy1902/Huy1902/README.md

 ## About Me
 - 🌱 Currently learning more about Machine Learning and Reinforcement Learning.
-- 📊 Confident in my math skills and familiar with various machine learning libraries.
 - 💻 Passionate about coding and technology.
 - 🤝 Open to collaborations and new ideas.